turannu/XML-Project/README.md

 #### Scenario

-As a user, I want to be able to search for and navigate for any sip-and-bites location around me, filtering based on preferences
+>-As a user, I want to be able to search for and navigate for any sip-and-bites location around me, filtering based on preferences
+---
 #### Dependencies

-Navigation data are avaialble and accessible.
+>-Navigation data are avaialble and accessible.
+--
 #### Assumptions

 1.1